 Roman Roads Media curriculum is not only for High School aged individuals but also for adults seeking a broad liberal arts education.
 After purchasing, you will not only possess the physical Lecture DVD’s but will have access to the same lectures via streaming indefinitely.
 Once you own the curriculum and the streaming, you will never need to purchase it again (except perhaps the student workbooks).
 Your scholar student, along with younger siblings and adults can use the same materials over and over again.
 For those who do not wish to purchase the hard copies, the Readers, Student Workbooks, and Exams come in the form of printable PDF’s, and in addition, the Readers may be downloaded on a Kindle or tablet.
 Note: After having taught from this curriculum for some time now, I highly recommend ordering the Readers rather than printing them off.
 They are also 50% off with the code and much more desirable than printed from a printer.

 Lecture Videos: Wes Callihan helps the student appreciate the classics and gives an overview of the history surrounding each of the books.
-The questions in the student workbooks are similar to the questions asked in the Liberal Arts colleges.
+The questions in the student workbooks are similar to the questions asked in the Liberal Arts Colleges.
 I feel that the only thing missing Roman Roads Media is a weekly discussion that allows the student to engage in colloquial conversation, especially adding insights from the Restored Gospel along with our studies.

 Discussion: We meet weekly to discuss the readings and lectures using great questions that inspire hearts and minds and stimulate deeper learning.

-Class Portal: Canvas helps the students and I to be on the same page.
-It is a LMS (learning management system) which allows the student to submit their work, check in daily to let me know when they have finished their daily reading and note-taking.
+Class Portal: Canvas helps the students and me to be on the same page.
+It is an LMS (learning management system) which allows the student to submit their work, check in daily to let me know when they have finished their daily reading and note-taking.
 I find that when a student is expected to return and report, they do better.
 Countless other benefits come from daily reporting: learning to meet deadlines, being accountable, submitting to a mentor, etc. Once you sign up your child, I will send you a link to the Canvas Portal, which includes the classroom link.